ceie246/MIPS246_Software/README.md

 MIPS
 ====

-All codes of MIPS software
+It is the MIPS software repository of CEIE246.(https://github.com/ceie246/MIPS).